flux-config-pam(5)

 • DevicePolicy=closed - Blocks access to physical devices except those explicitly allowed

-When exec.sdexec-constrain-resources is disabled, prolog/housekeeping still manage the user service lifecycle (start/stop) if pam.manage-user-slice is enabled, but do not apply resource constraints.
+When exec.sdexec-constrain-resources is disabled, prolog/housekeeping still manage the active marker and best-effort start/stop the user manager if pam.manage-user-slice is enabled, but do not apply resource constraints.

 See flux-config-exec(5) for details on the exec configuration.